stacksmith/Monoprice_22_linux_kernel_module/README.md

 My Monoprice 22 almost works with Aidyw's Bosto 22HD driver: https://github.com/aidyw/bosto-2g-linux-kernel-module.
 According to Aidyw, his Bosto's USB device id is identical to my Monoprice (0b57:9016 via lsusb).
 But the x-y range is much bigger, for some reason.
 I also had some issues with the driver (no disrespect intended, mostly because I just can't figure out why things are done the way they are done).

 This repo is my take on the driver.
-TI removed a lot of what I considered unnecessary state information.
+I tried to work to https://www.kernel.org/doc/Documentation/input/event-codes.txt

+The dirver now does the following:
+  - BTN_TOOL_PEN and BUTTON_TOOL_RUBBER are signaled as soon as they are in hover range;
+  - BTN_TOUCH is set when stylus or rubber touch the screen;
+  - BTN_STYLUS is set while button pressed;
+  - Initialization has been reworked;
+  - packet decoder keeps no state, much more compact
+  - GIMP and KRITA work, but eraser is not recognized...TODO...
+  - absolute valuator 3 used to report the tool, removed.

 This is highly experimental, and I know very little about Linux drivers.

-Gimp and Krita work on my system, with pressure.

-Known issues:
-- Both buttons on the stylus are detected as one button -
-- Both tip and eraser register as button1
-- aidyw's driver reported the tool (tip/eraser) as an absolute valuator[3], which seems crazy to me.
+It seems stable and inserting/removing is very easy with `sudo make uninstall`

 Aidyw's readme follows